Agesilaus II: Legacy

+Plutarch also describes how often, to remove the threat of instigators of internal dissension, Agesilaus would send his enemies abroad with governorships, where they often were corrupt and procured themselves enemies.
+Agesilaus would then protect them against these new enemies of theirs, so as to make them his friends.
+As a result, he no longer had to face internal opposition, as his enemies had henceforth become allies.

+As for his personal life, though he had two daughters, Eupolia and Prolyta, and a wife, Cleora, he nonetheless had the habit of forming homosexual "attachments for young men".

 Other historical accounts paint Agesilaus as a prototype for the ideal leader.
 His awareness, thoughtfulness, and wisdom were all traits to be emulated diplomatically, while his bravery and shrewdness in battle epitomised the heroic Greek commander.
 These historians point towards the unstable oligarchies established by Lysander in the former Athenian Empire and the failures of Spartan leaders (such as Pausanias and Kleombrotos) for the eventual suppression of Spartan power.
 The ancient historian Xenophon was a huge admirer and served under Agesilaus during the campaigns into Asia Minor.

-Plutarch includes among Agesilaus' 78 essays and speeches comprising the apophthegmata Agesilaus' letter to the ephors on his recall:
+Plutarch includes among Agesilaus's 78 essays and speeches comprising the apophthegmata Agesilaus's letter to the ephors on his recall:

 And when asked whether Agesilaus wanted a memorial erected in his honour:

 Agesilaus lived in the most frugal style alike at home and in the field, and though his campaigns were undertaken largely to secure booty, he was content to enrich the state and his friends and to return as poor as he had set forth.

-Selected quotes

-When someone was praising an orator for his ability to magnify small points, Agesilaus said, "In my opinion it's not a good cobbler who fits large shoes on small feet."

-Another time Agesilaus watched a mouse being pulled from its hole by a small boy.
-When the mouse turned around, bit the hand of its captor and escaped, he pointed this out to those present and said, "When the tiniest creature defends itself like this against aggressors, what ought men to do, do you reckon?"

-Certainly when somebody asked what gain the laws of Lycurgus had brought Sparta, Agesilaus answered, "Contempt for pleasures."

-Asked once how far Sparta's boundaries stretched, Agesilaus brandished his spear and said, "As far as this can reach."

-On noticing a house in Asia roofed with square beams, Agesilaus asked the owner whether timber grew square in that area.
-When told no, it grew round, he said, "What then?
-If it were square, would you make it round?"

-Invited to hear an actor who could perfectly imitate the nightingale, Agesilaus declined, saying he had heard the nightingale itself.